 Your authentic self is the true you.
 The you that stares back at you in the mirror.
-Unfortunately, we have learned every trick in the book when it comes to masking our true selves and becoming a shadow of who we were meant to be.
-One of the primary drivers of the journey into falsehood is the fact that deep down inside, you may not trust your authentic self as much as you should.
+Unfortunately, we have learned every trick in the book regarding masking our true selves and becoming a shadow of who we were meant to be.
+One of the primary drivers of the journey into falsehood is that deep down inside, you may not trust your authentic self as much as you should.
 Believe it or not, this is not uncommon.
-The good news is that you can learn how to trust the real you more, no matter what your age.
+The good news is that you can learn to trust the real you more, no matter your age.

 To help you overcome this challenge, focus on a few of these tips to increase your trust in your beautiful self: